NicholasChua/NicholasChua/_posts/2024-05-27-start-up-scale-up-1-4.md

 categories: [professional]
 tags: [idp, mdm, edr, xdr, ztna, okta, jamf-pro, jamf-protect, jamf-connect]
 author: NicholasChua
-description: An overview and motivation behind the tech stack used in youread.me
+description: An overview of the journey in transforming a startup's IT systems from nothing to SOC II Type 2 compliance in 36 months.
 ---

 # Start-up Scale-up, a 36 Month Vision: Part 1/4